 As exciting as that is, it can also be counterproductive if you fall prey to shiny object syndrome.
 You might be wondering what that is.

 Simply put, you’re a victim of shiny object syndrome if you’re easily swayed into buying items at the moment.
-You’re driven more by your wants vs. your needs and you make purchase decisions very quickly.
+You’re driven more by your wants vs. your needs, and you make purchase decisions very quickly.
+You may even find that you have a shopping addiction.

 To put a stop to this, you can deploy a few tactics: